US man accused of sex abuse at Kenyan orphanage he founded

 LANCASTER, Pa.
-(AP) - Federal prosecutors say a Pennsylvania man sexually molested four teenage girls at a Kenyan orphanage he founded with a church’s help.
+(AP) - A Pennsylvania man has been charged with sexually molesting four teenage girls at an orphanage in Kenya he had founded with the help of his church, federal prosecutors said Friday.

-U.S. Attorney William McSwain announced charges Friday against 60-year-old Gregory Dow, of Lancaster, hours after Dow was taken into custody.
+U.S. Attorney William McSwain announced Gregory Dow, 60, of Lancaster, is accused of four counts of violating a U.S. law against sexual contact with minors in foreign countries.

-McSwain says Dow fled Kenya in September 2017 after being accused in that country of sexual abuse of girls at the Dow Family Children’s Home in Boito, Kenya.
+Dow fled Kenya in September 2017, around the time he was accused in that country of sexual abuse of girls at the Dow Family Children’s Home in Boito, McSwain said.

-A tipster contacted the Lancaster County prosecutors’ office last year.
-That started an investigation that produced the new charges that he violated a U.S. law against sexual contact with minors in foreign countries.
+Prosecutors want a federal judge to order Dow, a member of LifeGate Church in Elizabethtown, Pennsylvania, kept behind bars as he awaits trial.
+A court hearing was planned for Friday.

+“The fact that he fled charges in Kenya is a good indication that he is at risk of flight,” McSwain told reporters.

-Dow told the LNP newspaper this year that he had not done anything wrong.
+The court docket did not list a lawyer who could speak for Dow, but he told the LNP newspaper this year that he had not done anything wrong.

-He is expected to appear in federal court in Philadelphia on Friday.
+He told LNP he would get a lawyer if Kenyan authorities attempted to extradite him.

+“There’s not much I can do.
+I know the truth,” he told the paper in January.
+“They made the accusations falsely, and they got out of hand.”

 Copyright © 2019 The Washington Times, LLC.